How to format an ebook for publishing

 This gives you an even bigger opportunity to summarize and sell the story behind your book in a very compelling way.

 Chapters usually are sub sections of your book.
-They are a collection of sub headings and themes that come together to make your book title worthwhile.
+They are a collection of sub headings and themes that come together to make up the entire book.

 To be successful with online publishing, the chapters of your book should not only be captivating.
-They should be able to link up to the main theme of your book.
+They should be able to link up the section with the main theme of your work.

 Individually, try to give each chapter of your book a central theme.
 And make each of them a collection of content that links up with the main story that forms a bulk of your work.